 There are some things that you will need to bring to make your first day easier.
 These are:

 All new students in Year 7 will be paired with a Year 8 buddy from the same House to help you settle in.
 They will be able to offer you advice and support, especially in the first weeks of Year 7.
 If you are joining us in another year group, you will be paired with a 'buddy' in your Form to look after you and help you to find your feet.
 In addition, mentors in Year 11 will be attached to each Form in Years 7 and 8.
 They will also help you to get to know how things work.

 On Induction Day in July, you will probably be introduced to the Tutor attached to your form and to your Pastoral Leader.
 You will meet your Tutor every day at morning reception and they will answer your questions and help you to establish yourself.
 If you have a problem or begin to feel anxious about anything, talk to your Tutor.
 Your Pastoral Leader, the Health Care Practitioner (HCP) and Counsellor are also there to help, so plenty of people are looking out for you.

-When you join the school, you will be attached to one of the seven Houses: Cattley, Clark, Kennett, Pollock, Rose, Street and - new for 2018 - Sutherland.
+When you join the school, you will be attached to one of the seven Houses: Cattley, Clark, Kennett, Pollock, Rose, Street and Sutherland.